MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 2. In the **Classify and protect - Azure Information Protection** dialog box, use the labels as you would do in an Office application, which sets the classification and protection as defined by your administrator.
 If none of the labels can be selected (they display as unavailable), the selected file does not support classification but you can protect it.

-    > [!NOTE]
-    > If you see **Select template** in this dialog box:
+    If you see **Select template** in this dialog box:

-    >
-    > - The client is running in [protection-only mode](client-protection-only-mode.md).
+    - The client is running in [protection-only mode](client-protection-only-mode.md).
 You can select a template to apply protection that your administrator has configured for you.

-    > If some of the labels are available but not all:
+    If only some labels are unavailable:

-    >
-    > - You have a version of Office that doesn't support protecting data (Standard edition).
+     - You have a version of Office that doesn't support protecting data (Standard edition).
 When this is detected, labels that are configured to apply protection display as unavailable.

 3. If you want to specify your own protection settings rather than use the protection settings that your administrator might have included with your selected label, select **Protect with custom permissions**.